 In addition to commissioner service, the district organization has several other functions, including membership, finance, risk management and program to name just a few.
 Check the District Leadership page for names and contact information for the district leadership team.

-All Roundtables, Cub, Scout Roundtables and Venturing Forums are held on the second Thursday of every month.
-First United Methodist Church of Richardson, 503 N Central Expressway.
+All Roundtables, Cub, Scout Roundtables and Venturing Forums are normally held on the second Thursday of some months.
+Watch the newsletter and calendar for updates and locations.
 These events are for all leaders and parents in all programs.
 Training, tips and information about all aspects of scouting is available.
-Check the current newsletter or calendar for exceptions.
+Check the current newsletter or calendar for details.

 Don't overlook the Forms and Information page.
 You will find lots of useful information.
 The resource menu also includes information about the Circle Ten Camps, Scout Shops links to the Circle 10 Council website and the National Boy Scouts of American website.
 Google is your friend.
 There is an amazing amount of scout related information on the open web.
 Like any web search, it can turn up bad or incorrect information, so use caution and good judgment, but it's a great resource.

 Northern Trail covers the same geographic area as the Richardson Independent School District.
 This includes all of Richardson, parts of Dallas, Garland and Plano.
 If you need contact information for a unit, the District Commissioner can get you this information.

 The BeaScout.org Webpage allows you to search by zip code for units.